NarsilDev/digital-ocean-articles/kubernetes-security.md

 kubectl get pods
 ```

+You will see an output similar to the following one:

 The pod was created without any error using the least permissive user because this namespace is now entitled to accept any security context (or no context at all).

 Clean-up the namespace running the commands: